(2010 Jun blog post)

 You can bet that the South Koreans are probably paying no more than $40 per month for their 100 Mbps service. $240 per month would be unaffordable for most customers.

-The issue here is a 'bandwith cap' issue, which is discussed in this Wikipedia page.
+The issue here is a 'bandwith cap' issue, which is discussed in this link to a Wikipedia page.

 This page says "Critics have charged that it is a method to charge consumers more by introducing tiered bandwidth caps."